microsoft/BotBuilder-V3/Connector/Securing your bot.md

 title:  Securing your bot
 permalink: /connector/authorization/
 weight: 211
-parent1: Bot Connector SDK
+parent1: Bot Connector
-parent2: Configuring your bot
+parent2: Configure
 ---

 Some developers want to ensure that their bot's endpoint can only be called by the Bot Connector.